The Ultimate Guide to Implementing Predictive Maintenance - Part 1

 The strategies to approach this problem will be categorized into three parts:

-Communication is critical for the success and adoption of any new technology or project for a business.
-For larger organizations, introduce and embed the project within the existing program management and project delivery framework to engage and involve stakeholders across the organization.
-For smaller organizations, a combination of scrum-like regimented communication channels can serve as the project management platform for all.
+Communication is critical for the success and adoption of any new technology or project.
+For larger organizations, introduce the project within the existing program management and project delivery framework to engage stakeholders.
+For smaller organizations, a combination of scrum-like communication channels can serve as the project management platform for all.

 Part 2: People and Process is now live!
 Continue reading here